kshitiz-goel07/notes_app/README.md

 # notes_app
-A Complete Notes App where you can Add/Remove/List/Find your notes.
+A Complete Notes App where you can Add/Remove/List/Find your notes